 Michael Kratsios:

-Connectivity is critically essential.
+Connectivity is critically vital.
 Yes.

 Sen. Jacky Rosen (D-IL):